liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 PortletFaces Bridge provided several configuration options for use within the `WEB-INF/web.xml` and `WEB-INF/portlet.xml` descriptors.
 In order to ease migration, the configuration option names have been reproduced in the Liferay Faces project.
 It is recommended that the new configuration option names be used, as shown in the following listing:

-- `org.portletfaces.bridge.containerAbleToSetHttpStatusCode` -\> `com.liferay.faces.bridge.containerAbleToSetHttpStatusCode`
+- `org.portletfaces.bridge.containerAbleToSetHttpStatusCode` &rarr; `com.liferay.faces.bridge.containerAbleToSetHttpStatusCode`

-- `org.portletfaces.bridgeRequestScopePreserved` -\> `com.liferay.faces.bridge.bridgeRequestScopePreserved`
+- `org.portletfaces.bridgeRequestScopePreserved` &rarr; `com.liferay.faces.bridge.bridgeRequestScopePreserved`

-- `org.portletfaces.bridge.optimizePortletNamespace` -\> `com.liferay.faces.bridge.optimizePortletNamespace`
+- `org.portletfaces.bridge.optimizePortletNamespace` &rarr; `com.liferay.faces.bridge.optimizePortletNamespace`

-- `org.portletfaces.bridge.preferPreDestroy` -\> `com.liferay.faces.bridge.preferPreDestroy`
+- `org.portletfaces.bridge.preferPreDestroy` &rarr; `com.liferay.faces.bridge.preferPreDestroy`

-- `org.portletfaces.bridge.resolveXMLEntities` -\> `com.liferay.faces.bridge.resolveXMLEntities`
+- `org.portletfaces.bridge.resolveXMLEntities` &rarr; `com.liferay.faces.bridge.resolveXMLEntities`

-- `org.portletfaces.bridge.resourceBufferSize` -\> `com.liferay.faces.bridge.resourceBufferSize`
+- `org.portletfaces.bridge.resourceBufferSize` &rarr; `com.liferay.faces.bridge.resourceBufferSize`

 Next, we will see how FileUpload has changed between the PortletFaces Bridge and the Liferay Faces Bridge.